-To take your workouts up a notch, you can connect to the Reebok app which will store your workout data as well as let you run on any street, in any country using Google Street View.
+To take your workouts up a notch, you can connect to the Reebok app.
+It stores your workout data, and lets you run virtually on any street, in any country, using Google Street View.

-This elliptical also comes with 4 different incline levels so that you can increase the intensity of your workout or you can choose from one of the 12 preset workouts or 4 target programs.
+The SL8 comes with 4 different incline levels so that you can increase the intensity of your workout.
+Or you can choose from one of the 12 preset workouts or 4 target programs.

-The screen has 6 LED window displays that will show your workout stats and highlights of your workout.
+The screen has 6 LED window displays that show your workout stats and highlights.
 You’re also able to monitor your heart rate, which will help you to get into your target heart zone, if you’re looking to lose weight.